 EB Online rules aim to promote variation in armies deployed while

 restricting army composition within reason.
-Please note that these rules
+Please note that these

-regulate casual gameplay.
+intended to regulate casual gameplay.

 🏆 Victory Conditions

 Special case: Your opponent is left with only cavalry.
 You outnumber

 him by more than 2:1.
 You are chasing him around the map.
 If your

 opponent does not attack within 5 minutes, you win.